Terra-Flux/PolyRL/REPRODUCE.md

 ...
 ```

-Use `Ctrl+C` to stop a rollout worker **when it is still generating responses**; the rollout manager will automatically migrate requests to remaining workers.
+To observe live request migration, use `Ctrl+C` to stop a rollout worker **when it is still generating responses**; the rollout manager will automatically migrate requests to remaining workers.
+You need to press `Ctrl+C` multiple times to skip graceful shutdown.

 > **IMPORTANT:** This version of FluidRL cannot handle zero rollout workers; that support is planned for v0.1.0.